-For both the B.A. and B.F.A. degrees, students spend their first two years learning the fundamental craft of cinema production in our narrative-based program.
+For both the B.A. and B.F.A. degrees, starting in year one students are learning and practicing the fundamental craft of cinema production in our narrative-based program.

 B.F.A in Cinema Production

-- A production-intensive filmmaking degree that allows students to gain a deeper education in one discipline of cinema production and a broader grounding in art forms related to cinema arts.
+- A production-intensive filmmaking degree that allows students to gain a deeper education in one or more disciplines of cinema production and a broader understanding or various art forms related to cinema arts.

-- Junior and senior B.F.A. students select a concentration for advanced practice - directing, producing, editing, cinematography or sound - and conclude their degree with a thesis film as their capstone project.
+- Junior and senior B.F.A. students select a concentration for advanced practice - directing, producing, editing, cinematography, or sound - and conclude their degree with a yearlong, intensive thesis capstone project in the chosen concentration.

 - B.F.A. students are required to complete 129 credits.
 For a comprehensive list of program requirements, see the B.F.A. degree requirements.